AndreBaltazar8/ablac/README.md

 The [original implementation audit](docs/original-audit.md) separates behavior that was demonstrated by the prototype from incomplete or aspirational design.

+## Community

+Join the [Abla Discord community](https://discord.gg/qxrQyJBxtK) to ask questions, share experiments, and discuss the language, compiler, and ecosystem.
+Discord is for conversation; bugs and durable design decisions should remain in the repository.

 ## Contributing

 The language is still defining its safety, bootstrap, package, and extension